top of page

 By: Destiny C

-Shopping for car insurance can be overwhelming and frustrating especially when you don't know what you are looking.
-Some people may be required to have what financers call "Full Coverage" because it's required when purchasing a new car, while others may have liability insurance only since it is the most basic requirement by state (in California and Nevada).
-This Blog on car insurance will aim to help provide a more basic understanding of what car insurance is, how to understand it, and why is it important.
+Shopping for car insurance can be overwhelming and frustrating, especially when you don't know what you are looking for.
+Some people may be required to have what financiers call "Full Coverage" because it's required when purchasing a new car, while others may only have liability insurance since it is the most basic requirement in most states.
+This blog on car insurance will aim to help provide a more basic understanding of what car insurance is, how to understand it, and why it is important.

 What is Car Insurance?

-Car insurance is the transfer of liability/risk to a producer/insurer.
+Car insurance is the transfer of liability/risk to a provider/insurer.
 This means: if you have car insurance and you get in an accident that results in a loss, it's on your insurance company to take care of it.
-Of course there are some conditions and limitations that comes with the insurance which I will explain later, but that is the most basic definition of car insurance.
-Investopedia defined car insurance as, " a contract between yourself and an insurance company in which you agree to pay premiums in exchange for protection against financial losses stemming from an accident or other damage to the vehicle.", both definitions are correct.
+Of course, there are some conditions and limitations that come with the insurance, which I will explain later, but that is the most basic definition of car insurance.
+Investopedia defines car insurance as, "a contract between yourself and an insurance company in which you agree to pay premiums in exchange for protection against financial losses stemming from an accident or other damage to the vehicle."
+Both definitions are correct.

 If you're similar to me, you probably don't have a large sum of money readily available in case of an accident.
 Car insurance serves as a cost-effective way to safeguard your finances against the potential risks associated with owning and operating a vehicle.
 It's crucial to have car insurance to avoid facing substantial financial losses resulting from an accident.
 In addition to the financial implications, accidents can bring about emotional distress, medical issues, and other challenges.
 Bearing the financial burden on top of these difficulties could have a severe impact on your financial well-being, personal life, and mental health.
 Insurance provides a sense of security and peace of mind.

-Below are some coverages I have listed along with explanations for your reference.
-Please be aware that not all insurance companies offer every coverage mentioned here, as they may have unique nonstandard features.
+Below are a few coverages I listed along with explanations.
+Please be aware that not all insurance companies offer every coverage mentioned here, as they may have unique non-standard features.
 Additionally, there could be additional coverages not included in the list.
 It is recommended that you conduct further research from this point onwards.

 Liability

-Is a third party coverage that Covers injuries or property damage to other drivers if you're at fault in an accident .
-In plain- if you screw up, the insurance company will pay the victim driver on your behalf.
+Is a third-party coverage that covers injuries or property damage to other drivers if you're at fault in an accident.
+In plain terms, if you screw up, the insurance company will pay the victim driver on your behalf.

 Collision

-Is a coverage that will assist with repairing or replacing your vehicle if a loss or damages occcur.
-For example, if your vehicle was to get damaged due to hitting another car, a pole, or if it flipped over.
-This coverage would assist with the cost of repairing the vehicle or replacing it.
+This coverage helps with the repair or replacement of your vehicle if it suffers a loss or damage, no matter who is responsible.
+For instance, if your vehicle is damaged by hitting another car, a pole, or if it rolls over, you would benefit from collision coverage in these situations.
+This coverage would help cover the expenses of repairing or replacing the vehicle.

 Comprehensive

-Covers injories or property damage in a scenario where someone without insurance (uninsured) or with not enough insurance (underinsured) injures you or damages your property and their at fault.
+Covers injuries or property damage in a scenario where someone without insurance (uninsured) or with not enough insurance (underinsured) injures you or damages your property, and they're at fault.

 Reimburses you for the cost of a rental car while your vehicle is being repaired.